Gallery of OUR GUILD’S ACIVITIES, MEETINGS AND EVENTS

 Dennis showed us his bandsaw jig for holding logs, and a handsaw storage rack.
 Ron explained his hollowing tool for tapered recorders.

-March 9th – Katy Cottrell, cabinet maker and teacher, spoke to us about marquetry – small pieces of coloured wood inlaid for decoration.
+Katy Cottrell, cabinet maker and teacher, spoke about marquetry – small pieces of coloured wood inlaid for decoration.

-(Above) Kaput Arts Trail – Dennis, Clive, Pauline and Graeme on the stall at Big Mac Slabs.
+(Above) Kapiti Coast Art Trail – Dennis, Clive, Pauline and Graeme on the stall at Big Mac Slabs.
 Keith turning a spinning top.

-(Above) More of the Guild’s items for sale at Big Mac Slabs during the Kapiti Arts Trail
+(Above) More of the Guild’s items for sale at Big Mac Slabs during the Kapiti Coast Art Trail.

 (Below) Nov 11th, Quentin & Gwyneth present the gift bowls to Mary Potter Hospice.
-Ian & Clive at the Strawbery Fair, Nov 18th.
+Ian & Clive at the Strawberry Fair, Nov 18th.

 Above: Bowls and wig stands from the guild members.
 An art piece by Ian.